 Even during these tumultuous times, our conservation work continues.
 Despite country lockdowns and a halt in tourism, our rangers have not missed one patrol on one day in one park!
 It is thanks to the ongoing support of our major donors that we have had the resilience to ensure that all parks under management have remained fully operational with all staff fully employed.

 However, we recognize that other groups including governments and NGOs have not been as fortunate.
-That is why our rangers want to run on October 3rd, to support their colleagues in need across the continent and raise funding to help outfit 1,000 non-African Parks rangers with basic but critical gear.
+That is why our rangers wanted to run on October 3rd, to support their colleagues in need across the continent and raise funding to help outfit 1,000 non-African Parks rangers with basic but critical gear.
 And all it takes is $250 per ranger.

 What you can do: